Low Testosterone / Hypogonadism and Male Infertility

 For couples who would like to keep their fertility options open, I do not recommend switching to exogenous androgen replacement.
 There is evidence that sperm quality does not always rebound completely when men are on alternating cycles of exogenous and endogenous androgen replacement.

-The decision about whether to stop the medications completely or to continue taking clomiphene, anastrazole, or HCG depends on several factors.
-If the patient had a significantly low total testosterone level (under 250 ng/dL) before therapy began, if a DEXA scan shows evidence of osteoporosis or osteopenia, or if the patient has seen significant improvement in symptoms (such as mood, energy, and sexual function) with increased testosterone levels, then therapy can be continued.
-However, if total testosterone was only borderline low (over 250 ng/dL) and the man did not notice any change in how he felt while on the medication or felt worse due to bothersome side effects, then he can stop the endogenous testosterone treatment.
+The decision about whether to stop the medications completely or to continue taking SERMs, anastrazole, or HCG depends on several factors.
+If the patient had evidence of osteoporosis or osteopenia on prior DEXA scans, or if the patient has seen significant improvement in symptoms (such as mood, energy, and sexual function) with increased testosterone levels, then therapy can be continued.
+However, if the man did not notice any change in how he felt while on the medication or felt worse due to bothersome side effects, then he can stop the endogenous testosterone treatment.
 If the woman is pregnant, I would recommend that the man wait to stop the medication until she has entered the second trimester and everything seems to be going well with the pregnancy.
 The man can then restart the medications a few months prior to trying for more children in the future.

 Couples Who Are Done Having Children

-2) History of osteoporosis or osteopenia on DEXA scan
+2. History of osteoporosis or osteopenia on DEXA scan and borderline T levels

-Men who switch over to exogenous testosterone replacement should be followed with the same guidelines as for clomiphene, anastrazole, or HCG in terms of periodic hematocrit, testosterone levels, PSA, digital rectal exam, and prostate-related symptom scores (as per the ASA guidelines described earlier).
+Men who switch over to exogenous testosterone replacement should be followed by a medical provider with the same guidelines as for SERMs, anastrazole, or HCG in terms of periodic hematocrit, testosterone levels, PSA, digital rectal exam, and prostate-related symptom scores (as per the ASA guidelines described earlier).